 Folate is essential for preventing neural tube defects and tongue tie, and for removing toxins from the body via the liver.
-Yet approximately 50% of women cannot convert folic acid into its active form so that the body can utilise it.
-A naturopath can prescribe activated folate to bypass this problem and prevent conditions such as spina bifida, and cleft lip and palate.
+Yet approximately 50% of women cannot convert folic acid into its active form.
+A Pregnancy Naturopath can prescribe activated folate to bypass this problem and prevent conditions such as spina bifida, and cleft lip and palate.

-As you see, there is a lot that you can do to influence the quality of your pregnancy and the health of your baby.
-To find out more about how a naturopath can support you throughout your pregnancy, please get in touch.
-Stay tuned for the next blog on what to focus on in the second trimester.
+As you can see, there is a lot that you can do to influence the quality of your pregnancy and the health of your baby.
+To find out more about how a Naturopath can support you throughout your pregnancy, please get in touch.
+Check out my post on staying health in the second trimester for further information.